kujenga/website/content/blog/goml-mlp.md

-While we will be implementing this network from scratch, I'll be linking out to other fantastic resources out there that can provide further detail on the various implementation aspects if the network, including deeper walkthroughs of the concepts and intuition behind neural networks and more detailed walkthroughs for deriving back-propagation.
+While we will be implementing this network from scratch, I'll be linking out to other fantastic resources out there that can provide further detail on the various implementation aspects if the network, including a deeper walk through of the concepts and intuition behind neural networks and more detailed on deriving back-propagation.

 The network that is created over the course of this post can be found here:
 [github.com/kujenga/goml][repo]